 Note that a few of the side effects may also be benefits depending on your individual situation.
 We recommend that you seek your physician’s advice before incorporating delta-8 products into your daily routine.
 Delta-8 may enhance the effects of certain prescription medications, including:

 - Blood pressure pills

 More research is needed to understand the effect of cannabinoids on infants, and delta-8 is contraindicated for pregnant or nursing women.
 Considering the compound’s mild intoxicating effects, consumers should not drive or operate heavy machinery when enjoying delta-8 products.

 With its reduced psychoactive effects, delta-8 products can be ideal for people who want the therapeutic benefits of regular THC without having an experience that’s too overwhelming.
 Delta-8 can also be a viable option for beginners who want something slightly more psychoactive than CBD.
 Furthermore, delta-8 may be the only legal choice for herb connoisseurs who live in states that have yet to legalize cannabis.

 While the hemp industry is still exploring the many possibilities, consumers can already purchase a host of delta-8 products, such as:

 - Delta-8 THC Flower: Hemp flower infused with delta-8 is a highly versatile product that you can smoke, vape with a dry herb vaporizer, or make into homemade edibles, topicals, and tinctures.

 - Delta-8 Vape Carts: Vape carts offer a quick and relatively discreet way to enjoy the benefits of delta-8.

-- Delta-8 Edibles: Edibles, such as gummies and chocolates, make for a delicious and longer-lasting delta-8 experience.
+- Delta-8 Gummies: Edibles, such as gummies, make for a delicious and longer-lasting delta-8 experience.